 The air receivers will be relocated to the nose end compartments.
 The battery boxes will be modified to the dimensions and appearance of the originals.
 As mentioned earlier, the expected use of the loco will be in a heritage railway setting, and as such the current large fuel capacity will not be a requirement.
-A new, significantly smaller fuel tank will be fabricated, that will sit between the battery boxes lowering down towards the centre of the locomotive.
-This will give 10000 sufficient range and will ensure that we can maintain a clean fuel system by not having too large a fuel system.
-The tank will be of a robust construction, and manufactured to modern safety standards.
+A new, smaller fuel tank will be fabricated, that will sit between the battery boxes lowering down towards the centre of the locomotive.
+This will give 10000 sufficient range and will ensure that we can maintain a clean fuel system by not having too large a storage tank.
+The tank will be of a robust construction and manufactured to modern safety standards.

 Utilising the class 58 loco for the chassis of 10000 keeps the loco very close to the basic design of the class 58, which has been used all over Europe and is a fully proven design.
 However, there will be some modifications required to turn back the clock over 70 years, which will require a “derogation process” to be adopted and examined by Competent Selected Persons.

 Now that our design process for the use of the bogies has been completed, we have effectively created a new locomotive design based on three previous proven designs - Class 58, class 77 (EM2) and 16/1, the original 10000 and 10001.
-So, we have achieved derogation to an extent already, with the chassis re- design of the bogie pivot method and weight transfer of the loco body onto the bogies.
-These modifications will be designed and analysed by Selected Persons to be suitable and sufficient over three criteria; longitudinally, laterally and vertically.
+So, we have achieved derogation to an extent already, with the re-design of the bogie pivot method and weight transfer of the loco body onto the bogies.
+These modifications will be professionally designed and analysed to ensure they are suitable and sufficient over three criteria; longitudinally, laterally and vertically.
 Their modification and fitment will be done to an agreed and exacting procedures and standards that are fully documented.
 All welding will be done by certified and competent persons, and also fully documented to the required quality assurance standards.